mccxiv/xivmap/README.md

 - `xivmap.css`
 - `xivmap-docked.css` (optional)

+Minified files are also provided, they should be used if you don't have a build process set up
+- `xivmap.min.js`
+- `xivmap.min.css`
+- `xivmap-docked.min.css` (optional)

 To use Xivmap, you need to add four things to your page: the two required files, a container for xivmap to use, and a line of JavaScript to start it up.

 ## CSS Classes